USS Arenac APA-128

 USS Arenac APA-128: A Legacy of Strength and Service in the US Navy

-The USS Arenac (APA 128) was a ship of the Haskell class attack transport variety, built during World War II by the Oregon Shipbuilding Corporation in Portland, Oregon.
-It set sail on November 15, 1944.
+The USS Arenac (APA 128) was a ship of the Haskell class attack transport variety, built during World War II by the California Shipbuilding Corporation in Los Angeles, California.
+It as commissioned on January 8, 1945.
 This ship's construction was part of the United States initiative to create a fleet of vessels to support the war effort in the Pacific region.
 Its namesake, Arenac County in Michigan along Lake Huron, honors a Chippewa chief, with "Arenac" meaning "meeting place" in their language.
 The USS Arenac was the only ship in the U.S. Navy to bear this name and performed admirably throughout its service.
 Noteworthy for its capability to transport troops and equipment directly to shore during operations, the USS Arenac featured deck space for landing craft and various cranes and booms for loading and unloading cargo.
 These attributes made it an indispensable asset for U.S. Navy missions across the Pacific theater.

 The impact of the USS Arenac on the U.S. Navy is significant, given its role in the Allied triumph during World War II.
-This vessel participated in assaults such as the Battle of Okinawa and the liberation of the Philippines.
+This vessel participated in assaults such as the Battle of Okinawa and operations in the Philippines.
 Following the war's conclusion, the USS Arenac also assisted in transporting troops back to the United States.
 As part of the Haskell class of attack transport ships—specifically designed for carrying troops and equipment—this class played a crucial role in enabling the U.S. Navy to project power across the expansive Pacific Ocean during the war.
-The USS Arenac was officially commissioned on January 5, 1945, under Captain William H. Wightman’s leadership.
+The USS Arenac was officially commissioned on January 5, 1945, under CDR J. H. Carrington’s leadership.
 It served within the Pacific Fleet until its decommissioning in 1946.

 USS ARENAC APA-128 Framed Navy Ship Display